ToasterRepo/minimal_chat/README.md

 ## Is it a ever growing project? 🤝

-It was merely a project to learn flutter and its quirks, you're free to grab it and mess with it, not meant for further development though.
+It was merely a project to learn flutter's SDK and its quirks, you're free to grab it and mess with it, not meant for further development though.